 In the meantime, small airlines try to collect detailed information on routes to provide better or cheaper services than their larger, international competitors.

-Compare SWOT analysis of effective strategic options with your five forces analysis results.
+Compare the SWOT analysis of effective strategic options with your five forces analysis results.
 For each strategic alternative, ask yourself how you can use the technique:

 - Reduce or manage the power of suppliers.

 - Reduce or manage customer or customer capacity.

 - Reduce or eliminate the threat of replacement.

 - Reduce or eliminate the threat of new entries.

 Select the generic strategy that gives you the most powerful set of options.

 - 10 Innovative Employee Retention Strategies for Future

 - 15 Awesome Birthday Gifts Ideas for Employees

 - 34 Employee Appreciation Day – Ideas | Tricks | Hacks